Tailus-UI/themer/README.md

 ## Features

-Tailus Themer offers a number of benefits over other theming solutions, including:
+Tailus Themer offers a number of features and benefits over other theming solutions, including:

--   A Pre-built themes.
+-   Pre-built themes (coming...).
--   Easy customization of the themes to match your brand and style.
+-   Easy customization of the theme to match your brand and style.
 -   Support for component-level theming.
--   A wide variety of components theme variants
+-   A wide variety of components themes variants
--   An online customizer for the global theme and specific component props.
+-   An online customizer for the global theme and specific component theme.
--   A plugin to help customize consistently all the components and the feel and the look of the website orapplication you're building.
+-   A plugin to help customize consistently all the components and the feel and the look of the website or application you're building.
 -   Generate a specific theme with a specific appearance, you can choose to entirely build your UI in light mode, dark mode or both and Only the utilities of your appearance will be generated in the DOM.
 -   Support for React, Vue, Svelte, and all modern JS Frameworks.

-## Benefits

-Tailus Themer offers a number of benefits over other theming solutions, including:

--   **Modern and customizable themes:** Tailus Themer provides a variety of modern and customizable themes that can be easily adapted to match your brand and style.

--   **Component-level theming:** Tailus Themer supports component-level theming, which makes it easy to create applications with a consistent look and feel.

--   **Easy to use:** Tailus Themer is easy to use and can be used to create themes for applications of all sizes.

--   **Open source:** Tailus Themer is an open source project, which means that you can customize it to meet your specific needs and contribute to the community.

 ## Use

-Tailus Themer is easy to use and can be used to create themes for applications of all sizes.
+Tailus Themer is easy to use and can be used to create UI Kits for applications of all sizes.
 To get started, simply install the Tailus Themer package, the needed component theme package and import it into your application.
-You can then customize the theme to match your brand and style using our `themer` plugin or our visual customizers.
+You can then customize the theme to match your brand and style using our `themer` plugin or our online customizers.

 ### Installation